Rational Curves on Del Pezzo Manifolds: Interpolating points on a genus one curve

-where $\Delta^c = E^e \backslash \Delta$ and $\Delta$ is the big diagonal of $E^e$.
-Denote by $D_i \subset C$ the image of the closed embedding $p_i:S \to C$ and set $D = \sum D_i$.
-We start by proving the observation for of stable maps, then proceed with the formalism in families.
 Much of the formalism below is forced by the possibility that $S$ is not reduced.
-Since we can't say a priori that $\overline{M}_e(X,E;\beta)$ is generically reduced (i.e. that it is not contained in the ramification locus of the evaluation map), this is a difficulty we are forced to face.
-The generic smoothness of $\overline{M}_e(X,E;\beta)$ will be a corollary of the subsequent analysis.
+Since we can't say a priori that $\overline{\mathcal M}_e(X,E;\beta)$ is generically reduced (i.e. that it is not contained in the ramification locus of the evaluation map), this is a difficulty we are forced to face.
+The generic smoothness of $\overline{\mathcal M}_e(X,E;\beta)$ will be a corollary of the subsequent analysis.